IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 You have the option to choose units in which you prepared the mesh in `GMSH <https://gmsh.info/>`_.
 All parameters in **WaveProSHM** are implemented by using SI units, therefore if the mesh is prepared in [mm] it will be automatically converted to [m].
-Push ``Load Mesh`` button to open dialog box that lists files in the current folder.
+Push the ``Load Mesh`` button to open the dialogue box that lists files in the current folder.
-It enables to select or enter the name of a file.
+It enables you to select or enter the name of a file.
 Select .msh file.
 By default, to keep files orginized, **WaveProSHM** in the current MATLAB directory creates subfolders ``gmsh_out\msh`` and ``inputs``.